 Pink Flamingo and Calgary Phil mix murals and music in unique anti-racism collaboration

-The Calgary Phil is thrilled to build on our partnership with Pink Flamingo as part of this project, which is supported by Calgary Arts Development, the City of Calgary, artist Katie Green, and the Beltline Urban Murals Project.
-Four BIPOC artists will create four murals in response to I Rise, a new work composed by Laura Hawley and based on the poem by L.R.Knost, commissioned by the Calgary Phil, and performed by our Chorus.
+The Calgary Phil is thrilled to have partnered with Pink Flamingo as part of this project, which is supported by Calgary Arts Development, the City of Calgary, artist Katie Green, and the Beltline Urban Murals Project.
+Six BIPOC artists will create four murals in response to I Rise, a new work composed by Laura Hawley and based on the poem by L.R Knost, commissioned by the Calgary Phil, and performed by our Chorus.

 The results were shown at a concert on 1 October 2022 at the Jack Singer Concert Hall led by conductor Leslie B Dunner and featuring performances of music by Duke Ellington and Florence Price.
 The concert included the world premiere of Laura Hawley’s I Rise, performed by the Calgary Philharmonic Orchestra and Chorus and accompanied by a video created by FOREIGNERZ documenting the creation of each mural and set to this new choral work.
 Local Hip-hop/R&B artists Uyemi and Sinzere joined the Calgary Phil for a performance of John Legend and Common’s hit Glory from Selma.
 Pink Flamingo hosted a post-concert After Party, featuring artists Felicia Bonee, Vogue YYC, Woezo Africa, and Jнии.

 This project began to bridge the gap between two artistic cultures that have historically been separated.
 By inviting the mural artists to respond to the Calgary Phil’s commission, we can reflect on where we are at on the journey.
 This collaboration shows us a genuine representation of what is possible when these two artistic practices are invited to collide.